Where To Stay In Sydney: Ultimate Hotel Guide (2025)

 If you are passionate about history and great views, then this hostel is exactly what you're looking for when staying close to the action of the Opera House, Harbour Bridge and CBD.

+Don't miss the rooftop with stunning views towards the Opera House!
 It is located in the heart of The Rocks district, being very close to many of Sydney's heritage buildings, beautiful weekend markets and boutique shops.
+If you don't feel like staying in a dorm room, you can also book private rooms for yourself and your family.

 Check out more of the best hotels in The Rocks here.

-If you would ask me which is the coolest neighbourhood to stay in Sydney, I wouldn’t think twice about answering Surry Hills.
+If you ask me which is the coolest neighbourhood to stay in Sydney, I wouldn’t think twice about answering Surry Hills.

 The neighborhood of Surry Hills offers a great location and convenient access to Sydney's Central Station, a major transportation hub that can take you to any destination within the city, including Sydney Airport.